Traveling is living intensified. – Rick Steves

 When you’re in a foreign country, it’s like you’re a little kid again: everything is a little frightening and fascinating. – Hugh Alexander Curtas

 1) It’s time to forget Pearl Harbor; the Japanese are a lot friendlier than Germans.

 2) Tokyo is the world epicenter of sensory overload.
 Nothing you have seen or heard prepares you for the bombardment (poor choice of words) of lights, people, and urban intensity.

-3) Tokyo Station makes Grand Central look like Wichita on a Sunday.
+3) Tokyo Station makes Grand Central look like Wichita, Kansas.

 4) That said, it’s a very quiet for a place that’s moving 30 million souls around.

-5) They’re not very big in the hips, butts, or breasts (and you’ve never seen so many bowed legs in your life), but Japanese women don’t know how to dress poorly.
+5) They’re not very big in the hips, butt, or breasts (and you’ve never seen so many bowed legs in your life), but Japanese women don’t know how to dress poorly.

 6) The men aren’t far behind.

 7) African-Americans are rarer in Tokyo than a Republican in Botswana.
-In three days we’ve seen two black people.
+In eight days we saw five black people.
 One of them was a chef in a kitchen.

 8) New York: 20 million people, 20 million stories.
 Tokyo: 30 million people, one haircut.

-9) You’re as likely to find bad fish here as you are to find good sushi in Souix City.
+9) You’re as likely to find bad fish in Japan as you are to find good sushi in Sioux City.

 10) There are no fat people in Japan, except Sumo wrestlers.
 The only slobs we’ve seen were all speaking English.
 American English.

 ….this morning (to the long suffering Food Gal®):

 It’s time to change things up a little bit.

 There’s only so many 1,000 word reviews of restaurants a critic can do before he starts repeating himself, and boring everyone (including himself) in the process.